Ketel Marte Preview, Player Props: Diamondbacks vs. Padres

 - Marte has an OPS of .835, fueled by an OBP of .353 and a team-best slugging percentage of .482 this season.

-- Among the qualified hitters in MLB, his batting average ranks 31st, his on-base percentage ranks 33rd, and he is 31st in the league in slugging.
+- Among the qualified hitters in MLB, he ranks 30th in batting average, 33rd in on-base percentage, and 32nd in slugging.

-- Marte has had at least one RBI in 34.5% of his games this season (39 of 113), with more than one RBI 16 times (14.2%).
-He has also been responsible for three or more of his team's runs in six contests.
+- Marte has picked up an RBI in 34.5% of his games this season, with two or more RBI in 14.2% of his games.
+He has also produced three or more runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.